 See also: my Useful Links page for up to date links on timely issues about the health of children and your family.

 Other news: For up-to-the-minute information about local health issues, use this link for the Hunterdon County Health Department: http://www.co.hunterdon.nj.us/health.htm

 A few notes:

-To review or print health documents, or to find out about sports physical requirements, click on the menu "Nurse - Middle School" on the left, and choose from the menu.
+To review or print health documents, or to find out about sports physical requirements, click on the menu at left: "Nurse - Middle School", then choose "Health Office Documents".
 (New Sports Physicals parts A & B are posted.
 Parents fill out all of Form A & student information on B, then BOTH forms must be seen by the physician, signed and stamped, and BOTH forms are handed in to school nurse at the same time.
 This can be a confusing and tedious process.
 Please call with any questions.
-I will be happy to answer questions.
+I will be happy to answer all questions.
 Thank you.

 For your convenience, Sports Physical forms are also posted here, see below.

 In order for children to return to school after a temperature of >100 degrees, they must be fever-free for 24hours, without having taken any fever-reducing medication.

 Many parents are concerned about when to keep children at home.
 The following is intended to help parents with this decision.